chuwong35122/ReactNative-Reminder-App/README.md

 This is my first time using pure React Native (with out the use of Expo) and it's a pretty good experience so far.

+Another reason I had before committing to this project is that I wonder how much memory needed for React Native to create such a simple application.
+The results turn out to be about 53 Mb which is surprisingly high (considered using only Native Base, Async Storage).

 Feel free to Fork this basic application :D
 PS.
 Please let me know if I can improve any line of codes, since I begin this project as a personal challenge and a as a quest to learn more React Native!
 ![Screenshot_20210926-124017_ReminderApp](https://user-images.githubusercontent.com/57100501/134795161-53514749-f374-4f45-a387-ce1c3c41593b.png)